Lemon Maple Brussels Sprouts

 - Pinch of kosher salt and ground black pepper

-- Preheat oven to 425 degrees F. Place brussels sprouts in cast iron or other oven-proof skillet; toss with oil.
-Transfer to oven and roast 10 to 12 minutes or until golden brown and tender, stirring once halfway through cooking.
+- Preheat oven to 425 degrees F. Place Brussels sprouts in cast iron skillet or on rimmed baking pan; toss with oil.
+Transfer to oven and roast 18 to 20 minutes or until golden brown and tender, stirring once halfway through cooking.

-- In small bowl, whisk together maple syrup, lemon juice, mustard and salt and pepper.
+- Meanwhile, in small bowl, whisk together maple syrup, lemon juice, mustard and salt and pepper.

-- Remove brussels sprouts from oven.
-Add Fresno pepper, almonds and maple syrup mixture to skillet; toss until well combined.
+- Remove Brussels sprouts from oven.
+Add maple syrup mixture to skillet; toss until well combined.

 Foxes Love Lemons, LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and links to Amazon.com.
 There is no additional cost to you.

 Amount Per Serving: Calories: 154Total Fat: 5gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 0mgSodium: 103mgCarbohydrates: 27gFiber: 6gSugar: 13gProtein: 6g